microsoft/finops-toolkit/docs-mslearn/framework/understand/reporting.md

 - New datasets become available, which need to be prepared for stakeholders.
 - New requirements are raised to add or update reports.
-- Adoption of a multi-cloud environment and the need of having a single report to access cross-cloud information.
+- Adoption of a multicloud environment and the need of having a single report to access cross-cloud information.
 - Implementing more cost visibility measures to drive awareness.

 If you're new to FinOps, we recommend starting with reporting and analytics using native cloud tools as you learn more about the data and the specific needs of your stakeholders.
 You revisit this capability again as you adopt new tools and datasets.
 Data could be ingested into a custom data store or used by a third-party solution from the Marketplace.

 <br>